Objective

 Technical Approach

-The general treatment train approach centers around a novel plasma PFAS destruction technology and includes (A) pre-treatment of PFAS and their precursors in situ to eliminate or reduce PFAA source zones, and (B) pumping pre-treated groundwater for follow-on ex situ treatment.
-Options for in situ treatment that will be evaluated include persulfate oxidation and oxygen addition by sparging or slow-release amendment.
-The ex situ treatment approaches that will be evaluated for removal of PFAAs, including PFOA and PFOS, are direct plasma treatment of pumped groundwater and ion exchange (IX).
-IX will incorporate IX resin regeneration, with plasma treatment of IX regenerant solution.
-These approaches in combination can result in a protective remediation approach that can be implemented fully on-site.
-The holistic approach seeks to manage the challenge of PFAS precursors, to efficiently separate PFAS from groundwater using media that can be regenerated and reused, and to ultimately destroy PFAS on site.
+The treatment train approach centered on a novel plasma PFAS destruction technology that includes (A) pre-treatment of PFAS and PFAA precursors in situ to eliminate or reduce PFAA source zones, and (B) pumping pre-treated groundwater for follow-on ex situ treatment.
+Options for in situ treatment include persulfate oxidation and oxygen addition by sparging.
+The ex situ treatment approaches for removal of PFAA, including perfluorooctanoic acid and perfluorooctanesulfonic acid, were direct plasma treatment of pumped groundwater and ion exchange (IX), including IX resin regeneration with plasma treatment of IX regenerant solution.
+Results were integrated from two sites to develop conceptual designs of viable treatment trains along with the identification of associated cost drivers, limitations, and challenges to field-scale implementation.

 Benefits

-Discovering and demonstrating an effective and efficient treatment approach for PFAS is essential.
-The limitations of current treatment options, such as granular activated carbon (GAC), may be overcome by replacing the technologies or by combining multiple technologies to obtain a more cost-effective overall treatment system that results in no waste product and which can be implemented fully on site.
-This project will assess newly developed treatment methods and combinations for both treatment and cost effectiveness, which will result in a more protective and efficient treatment option for the DoD.
-(Anticipated Project Completion - 2023)
+The limitations of current PFAS treatment options, such as traditional sorbents, may be overcome by replacing or combining multiple technologies to obtain a more effective system that results in no waste product and can be implemented fully on site.
+This project assessed newly developed treatment methods and combinations for both treatment and implementation, resulting in a more protective and efficient treatment option.
+Implementation of this research holds profound implications for improving the management of PFAS, directly addressing mission readiness by safeguarding the health of the warfighter and communities.
+(Project Completion - 2023)

 Publications